 - loss of bladder or bowel control – peeing or pooing yourself

 - a high temperature

 - a swelling or a deformity in your back

 - it does not improve after resting or is worse at night

-- it started after a serious accident, such as after a car accident
+- it started after a severe accident, such as a car accident

 - the pain is so bad you’re having problems sleeping